 Results

-Our approach consists of three stages: (a) fitting growth models to monoculture growth curve data, (b) fitting competition models to mixed culture growth curve data, and (c) predicting relative growth in a mixed culture using the estimated growth and competition parameters.
+Our approach consists of three stages: (a) fitting growth models to monoculture growth curve data (Figure 2A), (b) fitting competition models to mixed culture growth curve data (Figure 2B), and (c) predicting relative growth in a mixed culture using the estimated growth and competition parameters.
 To test our approach, we measured growth of two Escherichia coli strains in mono- and mixed culture over time and used our new approach to predict the relative frequencies of both strains in the mixed culture.
 We then compared these predictions to empirical measurements of strain relative frequencies.